Gold(I) cyanide

 Gold(I) cyanide is the inorganic compound with the chemical formula AuCN.
 It is the binary cyanide of gold(I).
 It is an odourless, tasteless yellow solid.
 Wet gold(I) cyanide is unstable to light and will become greenish.
-Gold(I) cyanide itself is of only of academic interest, but its derivative dicyanoaurate is an intermediate in gold cyanidation, the extraction of gold from its ores.
+Gold(I) cyanide itself is only of academic interest, but its derivative dicyanoaurate is an intermediate in gold cyanidation, the extraction of gold from its ores.

 Preparation

 Solid gold(I) cyanide precipitates upon reaction of potassium dicyanoaurate with hydrochloric acid:

-It can also produced by the reaction of gold(III) chloride and potassium cyanide.
+It can also be produced by the reaction of gold(III) chloride and potassium cyanide.

 Reactions

 The solid dissolves to form water-soluble adducts with a variety of ligands: cyanides, hydroxide, ammonia, thiosulfate and hydrosulfide.

 Like most gold compounds, it converts to metallic gold upon heating.